Fleli/PMax/Documentation/0Frontend.md

 }
 ```

 Lexical analysis touches on every single character in the input and results in an array of _tokens_, represented internally by the `Token` class.
-Each `Token` has a _type_ (first column) and some _content_ (second column).
+Each `Token` has a _type_ (first column) and _content_ (second column).
 The class also stores information about where in the input it was found.
 This will become useful later for syntax highlighting and precise error messages.

 <details>
     <summary>Generated tokens</summary>